hendrikboom3/Text-generation/README.md

 This is probably more work than fits in a month already:

 * Find out what has been done already.
-* make the components described below.
+* make the components described below, or
+* Do something else entirely.

 ## What has been done already.